oceancleanupfounder

 5. Full-scale Cleanup

-4. Value to Ocean Cleanup Agents
+4. Value to The Ocean Cleanup’s Agents and to its Customers

-Boyan Slat has been recognized as one of the 20 Most Promising Young Entrepreneurs Worldwide (Intel EYE50), and was crowned 2014 Champion of the Earth, the United Nations’ highest environmental accolade.
-In 2015, HM King Harald of Norway awarded Boyan the maritime industry’s Young Entrepreneur Award.
+During The Ocean Cleanup’s initial stretch of scaling up, Boyan Slat received widespread recognition: One of the 20 Most Promising Young Entrepreneurs Worldwide (Intel EYE50).
+Crowned 2014 Champion of the Earth, the United Nations’ highest environmental accolade.
+In 2015, HM King Harald of Norway awarded Slat the maritime industry’s Young Entrepreneur Award.
+And The Ocean Cleanup was the 2015 winner of Fast Company’s “Innovation by Design” award in the social good category.

 Sample Sources: